Yu-amd/aim-engine/examples/docker/README.md

-# AIM Engine Docker Examples
+# AIM Docker Examples

-This directory contains various agent-based applications that use the AIM Engine vLLM endpoint for intelligent interactions in a Docker environment.
+This directory contains various agent-based applications that use AIM (AMD Inference Microservice) endpoints for intelligent interactions in a Docker environment.

 ## Prerequisites

 ### 0. Port Requirements
-**Important**: All examples require port 8000 to be available for the AIM Engine endpoint.
+**Important**: All examples require port 8000 to be available for the AIM endpoint.

 ```bash
 # Check if port 8000 is available